Load test your app

 Get performance data from Application Insights

-You can retrieve performance data from Application Insights for your app when you run your load tests using Visual Studio Online.
-This gives you more insight into any performance issues that you find by correlating this data together.
-Then you can run a quick root cause analysis using Application Insights too.
+When you run your load tests for your app using Visual Studio Online, you can use Application Insights to retrieve performance data as well.
+By correlating load and performance data together, you get more insight into any performance issues that you find.
+Then you can run a quick root cause analysis using Application Insights, too.

 To retrieve data from Application Insights when you run your load tests, install Visual Studio 2013 Update 2.

 If you haven't set up monitoring for your app with Application Insights, do that first.
 You must use the same Microsoft account to monitor your app and run your load test with Visual Studio Online.

 Add applications to get performance data from Application Insights.